+- To enable and configure SMC Web Access, enter Y. Otherwise, enter N. 4) - When enabled, administrators can access the SMC in a web browser.
+You can run the Management Client in a web browser instead of installing the Management Client locally. - On Linux platforms, xvfb-run must be installed under /usr/bin.
+You can specify another path in the Management Server properties after the installation has completed. - If you enabled SMC Web Access, configure the settings.
+Administrators must use an HTTPS connection to access and use the Management Client. - Enter the TCP port number that the service listens to.
+By default, port 8085 is used when SMC Web Access is enabled on the Management Server and port 8083 when enabled on the Web Portal Server.

+Make sure that the listening port is not in use on the server.

 - b) Enter the host name that the service uses.
-Leave the field blank to allow requests to any of the server's host names. - To enable and configure SMC Web Access, enter y.
-Otherwise, enter N. - When enabled, administrators can access the SMC in a web browser.
-You can run the Management Client in a web browser instead of installing the Management Client locally. - On Linux platforms, xvfb-run must be installed under /usr/bin.
-You can specify another path in the Management Server properties after the installation has completed. - 7) If you enabled SMC Web Access, configure the settings. - Administrators must use an HTTPS connection to access and use the Management Client. - a) Enter the TCP port number that the service listens to. - By default, port 8085 is used when SMC Web Access is enabled on the Management Server and port 8083 when enabled on the Web Portal Server.

-Note: Make sure that the listening port is not in use on the server.

-b) Enter the host name that the service uses.
-Leave the field blank to allow requests to any of the server's host names.

-- c) Enter the distinguished name for the certificate used to secure the HTTPS connection. - d) Select the algorithm and key length for the certificate used to secure the HTTPS connection.
+Leave the field blank to allow requests to any of the server's host names. - c) Enter the distinguished name for the certificate used to secure the HTTPS connection. - d) Select the algorithm and key length for the certificate used to secure the HTTPS connection.
 To use the default option, press Enter.
-You can also select another option, then press Enter. - e) Select the signer for the certificate used to secure the HTTPS connection.
+You can also select another option, then press Enter. - Select the signer for the certificate used to secure the HTTPS connection.
 You can use the Internal Certificate Authority or the certificate can be self-signed.
 To use the default option, press Enter.
-You can also select another option, then press Enter. - 8) To enable 256-bit security strength for communication between the Management Server and NGFW Engines, enter y.
-Otherwise, enter N. - 9) (256-Bit Security Strength only) If you are shown a compatibility warning, press Enter to continue, or type back to restart the Management Server configuration and disable 256-bit security strength. - 10) To enable integrating NSX with Forcepoint NGFW, enter Y. Otherwise, enter N.
+You can also select another option, then press Enter. - To enable 256-bit security strength for communication between the Management Server and NGFW 6) Engines, enter Y. Otherwise, enter N. - (256-Bit Security Strength only) If you are shown a compatibility warning, press Enter to continue, or type 7) back to restart the Management Server configuration and disable 256-bit security strength. - 8) To enable integrating NSX-V with Forcepoint NGFW, enter Y. Otherwise, enter N. - 9) To enable FIPS 140-2 restrictions, enter Y. Otherwise, enter N.